The @param tag (or @arg or @argument) documents a function parameter.

 and a description of the parameter.

 JSDoc namepath to another symbol in your code.
-If you have written documentation for the symbol at that namepath, JSDoc will
+If you have written documentation for the symbol at that namepath, JSDoc

-accept any type; see the [@type documentation][tags-type] for details.
+or can accept any type; see the [@type documentation][tags-type] for details.

 If you provide a description, you can make the JSDoc comment more readable by inserting a hyphen before the description.
 Be sure to include a space before and